Polarization-based indices in quantum many-body systems: validity and extension beyond one dimension: Main results and proofs

 where $E_0^N$ is the ground state energy in the $N$-particle sector.
 In such a system, we naively expect that

-for an hermitian operator ${\mathcal O}$ with a bounded norm or a local support.
+for an hermitian operator ${\mathcal O}$ with a bounded norm.
 Indeed, if we consider a perturbed Hamiltonian

 change of the ground state energy is at most $\lambda|{\mathcal O}|$.
-For a sufficiently small $\lambda$ in a finite (but large) system, there will be no level crossing between any energy levels and the system will stay in the metallic phase in presence of the perturbation.
+For a sufficiently small $\lambda$ in a finite (but large) system, there will be no level crossing between any energy levels and the system will stay in the gapless phase in the presence of the perturbation.
 This implies